Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

 \subsection{Second step}

-We will describe the next step in the construction of $T_{EA}(\Phi )$ which basically is general.
-Let $c_3=V_{\rm fund}(S^{(1)}(d))$ be a fundamental sequence corresponding to some vertex $\hat v_{3i}$ of $T_{EA}(G)$, let $c$ be, as before, the corresponding canonical fundamental sequence for $G_1$ modulo $R_1,\ldots ,R_s.$ Consider the set of those minimal homomorphisms from $\bar G$ to $\Gamma$ which are going through the fundamental sequence $c$, which factor through a corrective extension $\bar V_{corr}(S^{(1)}(d))$, and satisfy the additional equation $U_2=1$.
-Let $G_2$ be one of the fully residually $\Gamma$ groups discriminated by this set (we do not need to know its presentation at this step, but we will find it later after constructing a complete set of fundamental sequences encoding all homomorhisms going through $c$ which factor through a corrective extension $\bar V_{corr}(S^{(1)}(d))$, and satisfy the equation $U_2=1$).
+We will describe the next step in the construction of $T_{EA}(G )$ which basically is general.
+Fundamental sequences and block-NTQ groups obtained on the second step will be assigned to vertices $\hat v_{3jks}$ of the tree $T_{EA}(G)$.

+Let $c_3$ be a fundamental sequence corresponding to some vertex $\hat v_{2ik}$ of $T_{EA}(G)$, let $c$ be, as before, the corresponding canonical fundamental sequence for $G_1$ modulo $R_1,\ldots ,R_s$.
+Consider the set of those minimal homomorphisms from $\bar G$ to $\Gamma$ which are going through the fundamental sequence $c_3$, which factor through a corrective extension, and satisfy the additional equation $U_2=1$.
+Let $G_2$ be one of the fully residually $\Gamma$ groups discriminated by this set.
-The case when the natural image $G^{(2)}$ of $G$ in $G_2$ is a proper quotient of $G$ is the first ``easy'' case.
-There is an algorithm to see this.
-The group $G$ is represented as a subgroup of some NTQ group $N$ as a series of amalgamated products over abelian subgroups and HNN's from $\Gamma$, almost immutable subgroups of $\Gamma$ (denote then $I_1,\ldots ,I_t$) and cyclic groups.
-We can assume that $G$ is freely indecomposable.
-Adding a system of equations on $N$ we can construct another family of NTQ groups, and represent $G^{(2)}$ the same way by Lemma \ref{pres}.
-Therefore we can assign a finite system of equations with coefficients to $G$ and another system to $G^{(2)}$ and decide if $G^{(2)}$ is isomorphic to $G$ using decidability of the universal theory of $\Gamma$.

-If $G^{(2)}$ is a proper quotient of $G$ (we can check this using Lemma \ref{pres}), we begin the construction with $G$ replaced by $G^{(2)}$.

-In this case we assign to vertices $\hat v_{4j}$ the fundamental sequences corresponding to branches of $T_{CE}(G^{(2)})$ and draw edges from $\hat v_{2i}$ to all these vertices.
-In all the other considerations below we suppose that $G^{(2)}$ is isomorphic to $G$.
+Let $G^{(2)}$ be the image of $G$ in $G_2$.
+The family of solutions with which we continue satisfies the first and second restrictions, and this property can be verified algorithmically.

-Suppose the JSJ decomposition for the top level of $c$ corresponds to the equation $S_{11}(X_{11},X_{12},\ldots )=1;$ some of the variables $X_{11}$ are quadratic, the others correspond to extensions of centralizers.
-Construct a fundamental sequence $c^{(2)}$ as in Proposition \ref{prop7} for $G_2$ modulo the rigid subgroups of the top level of $c$ in the factors in the free decomposition of the subgroup generated by $X_{12},\ldots $.
+Suppose the JSJ decomposition for the NTQ system corresponding to the top level of $c$ corresponds to the equation $S_{11}(X_{11},X_{12},\ldots )=1;$ some of the variables $X_{11}$ are quadratic, the others correspond to extensions of centralizers.
+Construct a fundamental sequence $c^{(2)}$ as in Proposition \ref{prop7} for $G_2$ modulo the factors in the free decomposition of the subgroup generated by $X_{12},\ldots $.